 Ram fighting (locally termed as Seni Ketangkasan Domba Garut) is an age old tradition that hails from West Java, Indonesia and has a strong threshold in Sundanese culture.
-During my 11 months in Indonesia, I did my fair share of unconventional stuff like – uncovering secret drinking holes, switching houses 6 times, helping a local bar host events (BBQ’s, beer pong, poker), exploring ghost caves at 2 am and well lots more.
+During my 11 months in Indonesia, I did my fair share of unconventional stuff like – uncovering secret drinking holes, switching houses 6 times, helping a local bar host events (BBQ’s, beer pong, poker), exploring ghost caves at 2 am, venturing out for short hikes and well lots more.
 However, the ram fights stand out as an interesting event.

 Before, I tell you more, I must remind my readers that I am a true blue animal lover.
 I can’t stand animal cruelty so I was a bit skeptical of how this event would turn out.
 To my surprise, the ram owners took great pride in their sheep.
 They would scrub their horns, groom their wool, decorate them with silver necklaces and proudly show them off to anyone who might be interested.
 They care about their sheep and if there was an eventually of a ram getting hurt, the referee would be quick to stop the fight.
 So, it is more like a tradition and game of pride among Sundanese people, rather than actually hurting the beautiful sheep.